MariaRacariu/slutuppgift-versionshnatering-grupp6/README.md

 If you need access to our database to add features please contact us with your domain and we will add it to the authentication.

 We have currently received 1 feature: <br>
-1. Adrea group 5 (added sound when logging in) (https://github.com/andjan3)
+1. Adrea group 5 (added sound when logging in) (https://github.com/andjan3) <br>
+2. Javad group 1 (added button in header with info about posting messages as anonymous) (

 Please feel free to add features to our project.
 If you have any questions about the code or features you would like to add please let us know.